Tommy Edman Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Orioles have a 4.05 team ERA that ranks 11th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (160 total, 1.1 per game).
+- The Orioles surrender the ninth-fewest home runs in baseball (160 total, 1.1 per game).

+- Means starts for the first time this season for the Orioles.

+- When he last appeared on Wednesday, April 13, the 30-year-old left-hander started the game and went four innings against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.